benmneb/vomad.life/content/chiang-mai-food.md

 My go-to first meal for the initial four or five times we ate here was their Avocado Salad.
 My goodness, it was great - a huge plate of leafy greens, one chopped up and always ripe avocado, all covered in oil and [dashed with salt](https://nutritionfacts.org/video/sodium-and-arterial-function-a-salting-our-endothelium/), making this a surprisingly high-fat meal, but damn, it was tasty.

-<prominent-img src="chiang-mai-food/reform-greentigersalad" caption="Green Tiger Salad, named after the adjoining guesthouse.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/reform-greentigersalad" caption="Green Tiger Salad, named after the adjoining guesthouse.
 This is on a huge plate so it looks smaller than it really is."></prominent-img>

 Their Papaya Salad was great too, and much lower in fat, as was the Burmese Tea Leaf Salad, but the latter didn't hold a candle to the same meal at the Cat House (maybe due to the Burmese staff there - review above).
 It sounds weird, but their fried potato chips was a memorable meal too, as were any of the curries we tried.

 You can expect to find about [half a page](https://www.tripadvisor.co.uk/Restaurant_Review-g293917-d10239150-Reviews-Reform_Kafe-Chiang_Mai.html#photos;geo=293917&detail=10239150&ff=280450362&albumViewMode=hero&aggregationId=101&albumid=101&baseMediaId=280450362&thumbnailMinWidth=50&cnt=30&offset=-1&filter=7&autoplay=) of menu items (3 - 6 meals each) for the following categories: starters, salads, soups, stir-fried meals, rice-based meals, curries, fried noodles and noodle soups, as well as drinks and desserts.

-<prominent-img src="chiang-mai-food/reform-kaosoi" caption="Kao Soi Noodle Soup presented excellently."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/reform-kaosoi" caption="Kao Soi Noodle Soup presented excellently."></prominent-img>

 ### The Service: